stallhoard/phasmo-wiki/docs/ghosts/Shade.md

 ## Ghost event preferences

 - Can't do singing events, appear state
-- `60%` chance to choose airball as an event, `80%` if forced by The Devil
+- `60%` chance to choose airball as an event
 - `2/3 (66.7%)` chance to enter shadow form **if manifested**

 ## Cursed possesions manifestation